 A. Disability What are some characteristics of the disability, for example: Characteristics • What is its prevalence?
 Is it a high- or low- incidence disability?
-Characteristics • How is it diagnosed? • Are physical/medical issues associated with this disability? • Are there social or behavioral implications associated with this disability?
+Characteristics • How is it diagnosed?
+Are physical/medical issues associated with this disability?
+Are there social or behavioral implications associated with this disability?
 B. Learning How does the disability affect learning?
-For example: Needs What areas of learning might be impacted by this disability? needs What areas of featining hight be impacted by this disability?
-What teaching strategies might benefit learners with this disability?
-What teaching strategies might beneeded?
-What accommodations might students with this disability need? • Where might a student with this disability receive services?
+For example: Needs What areas of learning might be impacted by this disability? rieeus What teaching strategies might benefit learners with this disability? • What IEP considerations might be needed?
+What accommodations might students with this disability need?
+Where might a student with this disability receive services?
 (Think LRE.) • What skills will teachers need to work with students who have this disability?
 C. Lifespan How does having this disability impact an individual?
-For example: Issues • What are the early childhood issues that need to be considered? (including • What are community issues that need to be considered? , U • What are post-secondary (after high school - job, college, independent living factors that need to be Impact on considered?
-Individual and • What impact does having this disability have on social relationships?
-What is the impact of the disability Family) on family?
-For example: • What daily living skills might be impacted by this disability? • How does this disability impact family dynamics? • What information do families need to advocate for their children who have disabilities?
+For example: Issues • What are the early childhood issues that need to be considered? (including What are community issues that need to be considered?
+Impact on • What are post-secondary (after high school - job, college, independent living factors that need to be Individual and considered?
+Family) • What impact does having this disability have on social relationships?
+What is the impact of the disability rainiy) on family?
+For example: What daily living skills might be impacted by this disability?
+How does this disability impact family dynamics?
+What information do families need to advocate for their children who have disabilities?
 D. Similarities How is this disability similar and different to other disabilities (or other disability areas)?
 For example: and Differences • Is there a difference in the prevalence of the chosen disabilities? to Other • What are differences in possible school placements for students with the selected disabilities?
 Disabilities • What types of instructional strategies or accommodations/modifications may be different for students with the chosen disabilities?
 Note: For this category, you should contrast your selected disability with TWO other disabilities or disability areas.
 For example, if my paper were on students with ADHD (mild disability), I might contrast it to severe disabilities (or a specific disability such as Cerebral Palsy) AND sensory disabilities (or a specific disability such as blindness).
-E. Appendices In addition, you should provide the following artifacts within an appendix: 1) Your response to the required IRIS module- Perceptions of Disability 2) Evidence of your chosen field experience. • This might include notes from an interview, drawings/notes from a classroom observation, responses to a relevant IRIS module (other than Perceptions of Disability), etc. 3) Evidence of completion of at least one exploratory activity related to how disability is portrayed in the media (see Blackboard Module 4 for more details here)
+E. Appendices In addition, you should provide the following artifacts within an appendix: L. Appendices Your response to the required IRIS module- Perceptions of Disability 2) Evidence of your chosen field experience. • This might include notes from an interview, drawings/notes from a classroom observation, responses to a relevant IRIS module (other than Perceptions of Disability), etc. 3) Evidence of completion of at least one exploratory activity related to how disability is portrayed in the media (see Blackboard Module 4 for more details here)